fortyoneplustwo/timestamp/README.md

 # timestamp

-## Notestamp: an improved version of Timestamp
+## Notestamp: an improved version of Timestamp with a real rich text editor
 https://notestamp.com

 ## Demo